D.J. (David Bowie song): Release

 "D.J." first appeared on Lodger on 25 May 1979, sequenced as the first track on side two of the original LP.
-RCA issued the song in slightly edited form as the second single from the album on 29June 1979, with the catalogue number BOW 3 and album track "Repetition" as the B-side.
+RCA issued the song in slightly edited form as the second single from the album.
+In the UK, it was released on 29 June 1979, with album track "Repetition" as the B-side; in the US, it was released on 2 July, backed by "Fantastic Voyage".
 Initially available only on limited-edition green vinyl, the single charted at number 29 on the UK Singles Chart, number 98 on the Australian Top 100 and number 106 on the US Billboard Bubbling Under the Hot 100 chart.
 Several biographers agreed that it was an odd choice for a single, with Pegg describing it as "boldly uncommercial".

 Its accompanying music video was directed by David Mallet.
 It features Bowie casually walking down London's Earl's Court Road as passersby recognise him and follow him.
 The sequences were unrehearsed and unannounced so the passersby's reactions were genuine; Bowie is kissed by both men and women.
 These scenes—what Pegg calls "naturalistic reflections on celebrity"—are interjected with Bowie as the tortured DJ destroying his studio; in a re-enactment of the closing scene of David Lean's Great Expectations (1946), the artist tears down the curtains to let the light in.

 Bowie only performed "D.J." live during his 1995 Outside Tour.
 In November 2005, the song was featured in a television commercial titled Lost for the American XM Satellite Radio station, which boasted an ensemble cast including rapper Snoop Dogg, comedian Ellen DeGeneres, country singer Martina McBride, baseball player Derek Jeter and Bowie himself.
 Four years later, an unlicensed remix by club producer Benny Benassi was cleared by Bowie's estate and released as a digital download through Positiva Records.